 All arrhythmias require immediate medical attention.
 It is for your doctor to tell you whether your arrhythmia is serious or not and prescribe the right treatment for it.
 Do not take your symptoms for granted or resort to over-the-counter medication.

-Kindly book your appointment for a consultation with Dr. Karthigesan, the leading electrophysiologist in Chennai to have your heart condition checked at the earliest.
+Kindly book an appointment with the leading electrophysiologist in Chennai to have your heart condition evaluated.
+Make sure to follow your doctor's recommendations closely.

 Follow us